-The Rights Offering will be open during the Rights Subscription Period from 14 March 2018 until and including 23 March 2018 - 4.00 pm.
+The Rights Offering will be open during the Rights Subscription Period from 21 November 2019 until and including 2 December 2019 - 4.00 pm.
 Subject to restrictions under this Prospectus and subject to applicable securities laws the holders of Preferential Rights may subscribe for New Shares by exercising their Preferential Rights in accordance with the Ratio or trade their Preferential Rights.

-Depending on the financial intermediary, investors may be required to provide their subscription request prior to 23 March 2018 - 4.00 pm.
+Depending on the financial intermediary, investors may be required to provide their subscription request prior to 2 December 2019 - 4.00 pm.
 Investors should consult with their financial intermediary to determine the latest date when they should provide their subscription request.
 Investors wishing to sell part or all of their dematerialised Preferential Rights should instruct their financial intermediary accordingly.
-Holders of registered Preferential Rights wishing to sell their Preferential Rights should (subject to the restrictions set out in this Prospectus and applicable securities laws) comply with the instructions delivered to them in the letter received from the Issuer.
 After the Rights Subscription Period, the Preferential Rights may no longer be exercised or traded and as a result subscription requests received thereafter will become void.
 During the Rights Subscription Period, investors who do not hold the exact number of Preferential Rights to subscribe for a round number of New Shares, may elect either to (i) purchase the missing Preferential Rights in order to subscribe for an additional New Share or (ii) sell their Preferential Rights, or (iii) elect not to take any action but await for the Net Scrips Proceeds Payment, if any.